bcjames0357/SchedulingApp/README.md

 # SchedulingApp
 A scheduling desktop user interface created for the Software II - Advanced Java Concepts course at Western Governors University.
+Additional features have been added for the software development capstone project.

 Scenario